Bachelor of Science in Human Nutrition, Dietetics

 Coursework: Physical and biological sciences, human anatomy, biochemistry, human physiology, advanced nutrition, food service systems and management

-Course requirements: University courses (50-54 hours), major courses (46 hours), science requirement (17-19), electives (0-6 hours)
+Course requirements: University courses (50-54 hours), major requirements (46 hours), science requirement (17-19), electives (0-6 hours)

-Note: If you are interested in completing the Didactic Program in Dietetics and are a graduate student or have already completed a bachelor's degree, use this application to be considered for the program.
+If you are interested in completing the Didactic Program in Dietetics and are a graduate student or have already completed a bachelor's degree, use this application to be considered for the program.